seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You bid them rise, and live.

 **HECTOR**
-O,’tis fair play.
+O,'tis fair play.

 **TROILUS**
-Fool’s play, by heaven, Hector.
+Fool's play, by heaven, Hector.

 **HECTOR**
 How now! how now!

 **TROILUS**
 For the love of all the gods,
-Let’s leave the hermit pity with our mothers,
+Let's leave the hermit pity with our mothers,
 And when we have our armours buckled on,
-The venom’d vengeance ride upon our swords,
+The venom'd vengeance ride upon our swords,
 Spur them to ruthful work, rein them from ruth.

 **HECTOR**
 Fie, savage, fie!

 **TROILUS**
-Hector, then ’tis wars.
+Hector, then 'tis wars.

 **HECTOR**
 Troilus, I would not have you fight to-day.